 The School Games Mark is an awards scheme which rewards schools for their commitment to the development of competition across their school.
 It is structured in to four unique levels of activity: intra-school, inter-school, festivals, and the School Games themselves.
 It aims to provide opportunities in non competitive and competitive level and prides itself on being inclusive to all.

-Staplegrove Church School has now achieved the Gold Kitemark award for four consecutive years
+Staplegrove Church School has historically achieved the Gold Kitemark award for four consecutive years